Overview – Recipe

 For description of all properties of the recipe configuration refer to the OAS Configuration – Recipes section.

-You can read values from SQL Server, Oracle, Access, MySQL, PostgreSQL, Cassandra, and MongoDB based on event, continuously, or time of day with a dynamic query to filter what data is returned.
+You can read values from SQL Server, SQL Azure, Oracle, Access, MySQL, PostgreSQL, MariaDB, Cassandra, MongoDB, Amazon Aurora, and Amazon RDS based on event, continuously, or time of day with a dynamic query to filter what data is returned.

 The values are then written to Open Automation Software Tags and on to OPC Items if desired with full confirmation that the values in the database are successfully transferred to the device or software application that is the destination.